jdavis/cs311-f13-hw06-tests/README.md

 - JUnit 4.11
 - Hamcrest 1.3

-They jars are included in the repo.
+The jars are included in the repo.

 **Note:**
 > It's important to use JUnit 4.11 *and* Hamcrest 1.3.
 If you don't, there will